NeoZorK/neozork-hld-prediction/docs/development/comprehensive-data-quality-final-summary.md

 ✅ **User experience is smooth and intuitive**

 Users can now confidently use this feature knowing that:
-- All real data quality issues will be detected and fixed in one attempt
+- All real data quality issues will be detected and fixed in one attempt with automatic cycling
 - No false positives from metadata columns
 - All fixes will persist and be verified
 - Original data is always safely backed up
 - The system works correctly on the first try
 - No multiple runs required to fix all issues
+- System automatically cycles through fixes until all issues are resolved

 The feature is production-ready and provides a robust, user-friendly data quality assessment and fixing solution.